iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

 # Loop
 Loop is the sequence of instructions that are repeated untill a certain condition is reached.
 * For loop
-It perform the same operations on all elements from input.
-Its syntax is `if(variable in sequence ){ Expression}` between parenthesis there are three argument first argument is variable which can take any name then we have keyword in and last is sequence or vector of any kind.
+It performs the same operation on all elements from the input.
+Its syntax is as follows: `if (variable in sequence) { Expression }`.
+Within the parentheses, there are three arguments: the first argument is a variable, which can have any name, followed by the keyword "in," and the last argument is a sequence or vector of any kind.

 For loop does not save output untill we print it.
 ```R